jackieqv/JackiesBlog/_posts/2022-06-17-create-a-blog-with-jekyll.md

 - <a href="https://talk.jekyllrb.com/">Jekyll Forum</a>
 - <a href="https://stackoverflow.com/questions/tagged/jekyll">Stack Overflow Forum</a>

-I will post about certain challenges I've encountered in the future and I might add some other features and improvements into this blog as well over time.
+I will post about certain challenges I've encountered and I might add some other features and improvements into this blog as well over time.

 Stay tuned :heartbeat: